daops/ASEM/README.md

 # Advanced Software Engineering Model (ASEM)
-Advanced Software Engineering Model (ASEM)  is a cloud native software engineering model based on DevOps which is created for the third software engineering revolution.
+Advanced Software Engineering Model (ASEM)  is a cloud native oriented software engineering model based on DevOps which is created for the third software engineering revolution.

-ASEM consists of 4 parts:
+ASEM consists of 7 parts:

 ### Part1: Development Management